Billy Porter

-William Ellis Porter II (born September 21, 1969) is an American actor, singer, writer, and director.
-He graduated from Carnegie Mellon University School of Drama, and he achieved fame performing on Broadway before starting a solo career as a singer and actor.

-Porter won the 2013 Tony Award for Best Actor in a Musical for his role as Lola in Kinky Boots.
+William Ellis Porter II (born September 21, 1969) is an American singer, actor, writer, director and businessperson.
+He gained notice performing on Broadway before starting a solo career as a singer and actor.
+For his role as Lola in Kinky Boots, he won the 2013 Tony Award for Best Actor in a Musical, the Drama Desk Award for Outstanding Actor in a Musical and the Outer Critics Circle Award for Outstanding Actor in a Musical.
 He credits the part for "cracking open" his feminine side to confront toxic masculinity.
-For the role, Porter also won the Drama Desk Award for Outstanding Actor in a Musical and Outer Critics Circle Award for Outstanding Actor in a Musical.
-In 2014 Porter won the Grammy Award for Best Musical Theater Album for Kinky Boots.
+He also won the 2014 Grammy Award for Best Musical Theater Album for the musical's accompanying album.

 Porter starred in all three seasons of the television series Pose, for which he was nominated for three Golden Globe Awards and won the 2019 Primetime Emmy Award for Outstanding Lead Actor in a Drama Series, becoming the first gay black man to be nominated and win in any lead acting category at the Primetime Emmys.
 In 2020, he was included on Time's list of the 100 most influential people in the world.
-In 2022, he won another Tony Award, for Best Musical as a producer for the musical A Strange Loop.
+In 2022, he won another Tony Award for Best Musical as a producer for the musical A Strange Loop.

 He made his directorial debut in 2022 with the romantic comedy film Anything's Possible.
+Porter received the Isabelle Stevenson Award at the 77th Tony Awards for his humanitarian work with the Elizabeth Taylor AIDS Foundation and Entertainment Community Fund.

-Early life
+Early life and education

-Porter was born in Pittsburgh, Pennsylvania, to William Ellis Porter and Cloerinda Jean Johnson Porter Ford.
+Porter was born on September 21, 1969, in Pittsburgh, Pennsylvania, to William Ellis Porter and Cloerinda Jean Johnson Porter Ford.
 His sister is Mary Martha E. Ford.
 He grew up in a "very religious" Pentecostal family and has described being sexually abused by his stepfather between the ages of 7 and 12.

+He attended Reizenstein Middle School, before graduating from Allderdice High School in Pittsburgh and Pittsburgh Creative and Performing Arts School in 1987.
+During the summers of 1985 through 1987, Porter was a member of entertainment groups "Spirit" and "Flash," which performed daily at Kennywood, a Pittsburgh-area amusement park.

+Although he was eager to move to New York City, one of Porter's high school teachers encouraged him to apply to Carnegie Mellon University.
+He credits his teachers as "angels in his life" for guiding him towards educational opportunities that prepared him for his career.
+Porter once reflected upon this decision:

-He attended Reizenstein Middle School, before graduating from Allderdice High School and Pittsburgh Creative and Performing Arts School in 1987.
-He graduated from the College of Fine Arts at Carnegie Mellon University with a Bachelor of Fine Arts in Drama and earned a certification from the graduate-level Professional Program in Screenwriting at UCLA.
+He graduated from the College of Fine Arts at Carnegie Mellon University with a Bachelor of Fine Arts in Drama in 1991 and later earned a certification from the graduate-level Professional Program in Screenwriting at UCLA.

-During the summers of 1985 through 1987, Porter was a member of entertainment groups "Spirit" and "Flash", which performed daily at Kennywood, a Pittsburgh-area amusement park.